 But when we discuss Alaskans' historic relationship with cannabis in a purely political or social context, we gloss over one of the most fascinating and important elements of the story: namely, how did a plant that thrives in the most sun-drenched parts of the world come to find a happy home so close to the Arctic Circle?

-From the late nineteenth century to about the mid-1960s, most of the drug cannabis that was brought to or grown in the United States was tropically adapted strains of Cannabis indica.
+From the late nineteenth century to about the mid-1960s, most of the marijuana plants brought to or grown in the United States were tropically adapted strains of cannabis.
 After Britain outlawed slavery in its Caribbean colonies in the 1830s, indentured servants from India replaced African slaves and brought their ganja seeds to a completely new part of the world.
 From the Caribbean, tropical Cannabis strains spread to the Central American mainland, to Mexico, and in the early 1900s, to the southwestern United States.
 The pot that Allen Ginsberg and other beats smoked in the 1950s came from New-World variations of the tropically adapted Indian plants brought from the Old World more than a century earlier.

 On account of its plentiful sunshine and its networks of plumbing and irrigation that brought water to desert cities like L.A., California was a hotbed of outdoor marijuana cultivation by the 1960s.
-Then in the 1970s, growing took off in the remote regions of northern California, as Back-to-the-Landers began planting C. indica in gardens on homesteads or communes.
+Then, in the 1970s, growing took off in the remote regions of northern California, as Back-to-the-Landers began planting cannabis in gardens on homesteads or communes.
 In Oregon and Washington, meanwhile, growers had been trying their luck since at least the 1930s, with moderate success in some places.

-But as Americans took their tropically adapted plant companions farther north, they began to encounter difficulties.
-In colder regions of the Pacific Northwest, the plants either wouldn't flower - which basically rendered them as non-psychoactive hemp - or their buds simply didn't pack the punch of those in sunnier climes farther south.
+But as Americans took tropically adapted cannabis farther north, they began to encounter difficulties.
+In colder regions of the Pacific Northwest, the plants either wouldn't flower, or their buds simply didn't pack the punch of those in sunnier climes farther south.
 These tropical plants posed another problem that was not unique to growers in the northwest: they grew tall.
 Really tall.
-Some strains grew to heights of fifteen feet - certainly not the ideal inconspicuous size for an illegal crop.
+Some strains grew to heights of fifteen feet - certainly not the ideal size for an illegal crop.

 Luckily for American growers, humans and nature had already developed a solution to these problems halfway around the world.
-In Afghanistan and Pakistan during the 1970s, drug-touring hippies found a shorter, darker, and more potent variety of C. indica that had adapted for centuries to life in the cold Hindu Kush mountains.
-Afghani indica not only kept a more compact habit and matured faster, but it also produced a higher amount of resin rich in THC (tetrahydrocannabinol, the primary psychoactive compound in marijuana).
-For the plants, the resin held in moisture and blocked harmful UV rays in a dry and high environment.
-For Cannabis cultivators and consumers in the states, this would translate to both higher profits and higher highs.
+In Afghanistan and Pakistan during the 1970s, traveling hippies found a shorter, darker, and more potent variety of marijuana that had adapted for centuries to life in the cold Hindu Kush mountains.
+Afghani strains not only kept a more compact habit and matured faster, but they also produced a higher amount of THC (tetrahydrocannabinol, the primary psychoactive compound in marijuana).
+For the plants, the resin held in moisture and blocked harmful UV rays in a dry and high-altitude environment.
+For cannabis cultivators and consumers in the states, this would translate to higher profits and higher highs.

 |Birthplace of "Matanuska Tundra": The Matanuska Valley|